Things I Will and Will Not Miss About New Zealand and Australia

 -The weather: almost always sunny and if it rained, almost always got a rainbow out of it

-Deadly Black Widow/Redback Spider! (morguefile photo)
+Deadly Black Widow/Redback Spider (morguefile photo)

 Things I Will Not Miss About New Zealand and Australia

--Getting a headache from trying to make my brain compute that traffic keeps to the left, not the right
+-Trying to make my brain compute that traffic keeps to the left, not the right

 Sandflies